agschaid/verbose-octo-chainsaw/README.md

 I am cooking up a little git-based text file backup system that basically consists only of a local script and a remote git-hook.

 Might not work for you.
 Hell, it might not even work for me.
-I'll tell you when I know.
+I'll tell you when I know. (*Update two years later: yes.
+It works for me.
+Better documentation to come*)

 ## SETUP

 ### SERVER

 - `git init --bare txt.git`
+- configure an email and a name for that repo.
+I, for one, use "server@tct.git" and "txt server"
-- Copy contents of serverhooks/ to txt.git/hooks/ and make them executable
+- Copy contents of serverhooks/ to txt.git/hooks/ and make them executable or just set a symbolic link to there

 ### CLIENT
 use clientScripts